-- (a) Advanced constructional elements and systems. - (b) A study through practical application of the construction and servicing of buildings. - CVEN3025 Theory and Design of Structures Examination of structural elements and load systems for substructures and superstructures. - EEEN3030 Building Services Methods of selection and application of systems.
+- (a) Advanced constructional elements and systems. - (b)\ A study through practical application of the construction and servicing of buildings.

+Examination of structural elements and load systems for substructures and superstructures.

-ARCT3003 The Ecology of Architecture: Conservation and Sustainability
+- EEEN3030 Building Services Methods of selection and application of systems. - ARCT3003 The Ecology of Architecture: Conservation and Sustainability